oddbird/oddleventy/content/sample/images.md

 ## `media-pull` will position an image next to the text on wide enough screens

-The `embed.figure` macro is the only one that has access to the outer element in order to add attributes or classes.
-The `media-pull` class can be added to pull the image to the left of the content at the `xlarge` screen size.
+The `media-pull` class can be added to the `embed.figure` macro to pull an image to the left of the content at the `xlarge` screen size.
+This is not available with the `embed.img` macro because the markdown wraps these images in a `<p>` element.
 Using a style attribute, you can define how many rows to span using the css custom property `--rowspan`.

 ## Aligning images within the content areas